lucascortes/SwiftUnitTesting/README.md

 }
 ```

-So now, our `Store` class only knows about a `NetworkManagerProtocol` protocol.
+So now, we make our `Store` class know about a `NetworkManagerProtocol` protocol with the `requestWithPath` method.

 ```javascript
 class Store {